wlejon/vah/docs/instructions.md

 this task fits within your context, there's no need to use subagents.

 your current task is in [text editor element plan](text-editor-element-plan.md).

+you've take a first pass at it.

+PS D:\projects\vah> git status
+On branch main
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   CMakeLists.txt
+        modified:   docs/instructions.md
+        modified:   scripts/main.lua
+        modified:   src/CommandProcessor.cpp
+        modified:   src/Commands.h
+        modified:   src/DocumentManager.cpp
+        modified:   src/DocumentManager.h
+        modified:   src/LuaThread.cpp
+        modified:   src/main.cpp

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+        scripts/file_editor.lua
+        src/ElementTextEditor.cpp
+        src/ElementTextEditor.h
+        src/ElementTextEditorInstancer.h
+        src/SelectionManager.cpp
+        src/SelectionManager.h
+        src/SyntaxHighlighter.cpp
+        src/SyntaxHighlighter.h
+        src/TextBuffer.cpp
+        src/TextBuffer.h
+        src/TextLayout.cpp
+        src/TextLayout.h
+        ui/file_editor.rml

+review your work against the plan.

+you built an intial file editor. it's currently rendering white text. i can select the text to highlight it. it's difficult to know when i can select text and when i cannot - where the barrier is between the views. i'd like the mouse to change to a text cursor when hovering over selectable text.